-ZYVOX formulations are indicated in the treatment of the following infections caused by susceptible strains of the designated microorganisms (see PRECAUTIONS, Pediatric Use and DOSAGE AND ADMINISTRATION and Clinical Studies).
-Linezolid is not indicated for the treatment of Gram-negative infections.
-It is critical that specific Gram- negative therapy be initiated immediately if a concomitant Gram-negative pathogen is documented or suspected (see WARNINGS).
+ZYVOX is indicated for the treatment of infections caused by susceptible strains of the designated microorganisms in the specific conditions listed below.
+ZYVOX is not indicated for the treatment of Gram-negative infections.
+It is critical that specific Gram-negative therapy be initiated immediately if a concomitant Gram-negative pathogen is documented or suspected [see WARNINGS AND PRECAUTIONS].

-Complicated skin and skin structure infections, including diabetic foot infections, without concomitant osteomyelitis, caused by Staphylococcus aureus (methicillin- susceptible and -resistant strains), Streptococcus pyogenes, or Streptococcus agalactiae.
-ZYVOX has not been studied in the treatment of decubitus ulcers.
+Complicated skin and skin structure infections, including diabetic foot infections, without concomitant osteomyelitis, caused by Staphylococcus aureus (methicillin-susceptible and -resistant isolates), Streptococcus pyogenes, or Streptococcus agalactiae.
+ZYVOX has not been studied in the treatment of decubitus ulcers [see Clinical Studies].

-Uncomplicated skin and skin structure infections caused by Staphylococcus aureus (methicillin-susceptible only) or Streptococcus pyogenes.
+Uncomplicated skin and skin structure infections caused by Staphylococcus aureus (methicillin-susceptible isolates only) or Streptococcus pyogenes [see Clinical Studies].

 To reduce the development of drug-resistant bacteria and maintain the effectiveness of ZYVOX and other antibacterial drugs, ZYVOX should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 The safety and efficacy of ZYVOX formulations given for longer than 28 days have not been evaluated in controlled clinical trials.

 DOSAGE AND ADMINISTRATION